-LBA has been able to provide experience based construction knowledge for the production of Construction Planning reports, resolution of specific buildability problems and valuable input to option selection and CDM safety workshops.
-In providing this hands on experience and knowledge the Crossrail team were able to benefit in optimising the designs and providing value as the scheme developed.
+LBA was able to provide experience-based construction knowledge for the production of Construction Planning Reports, resolution of specific buildability problems and valuable input to option selection and CDM safety workshops.
+In providing this hands-on experience and knowledge, the Crossrail Team were able to benefit in optimising the designs and providing value as the scheme developed.

 The underground structures have complex requirements and constraints and LBA was able to draw on the experience of all of its team in supporting the project, offering practical advice on all types of tunnelling including SCL; handwork; mechanised and TBM construction; piling; diaphragm wall construction; geotechnical engineering; and all forms of major civil engineering construction.
 This experience included construction of a large number of underground stations in London and elsewhere, including DLR Bank Station; London Bridge station for the Jubilee Line Extension; London Underground Kings Cross Station; and work on the Singapore MRT and Hong Kong MTR.
 The planning was an evolving process with time chainage and programmes, prepared using Primavera software, being assembled for each location before being incorporated into the overall project programme.
 This approach enables critical path and risk factors to be studied in detail before integration to test the effect of changes on the overall programme.